Why Stablecoin Inflows Precede Price Rallies

 Why This Matters for Traders

-This is why tracking stablecoin inflows in isolation gives you incomplete information.
-You need to pair it with structure.
+- Pair the inflow signal with structure.
+Tracking stablecoin inflows in isolation gives you incomplete information.
 An inflow surge alongside a clean technical setup is a stronger read than an inflow surge into a chaotic, overextended market.
 Liquidity Pockets and Where Price Gravitates covers how price seeks specific zones - knowing those zones helps you anticipate where staged capital deploys, not just when.

 For traders tracking structure alongside capital flows, Narrative vs Structure in Crypto Markets is a useful frame - stablecoin inflows often emerge alongside narrative shifts, and understanding which is driving which changes the trade thesis.